jestrade/ai-interviewer/README.md

 ## Usage

 1. Open the application in your browser at `http://localhost:5173`
-2. Sign in with your Google account
+2. Sign in with your Google account (development mode available for testing)
 3. Select your target role (Junior, Mid, Senior, or Staff Engineer)
 4. Choose your preferred input method (voice or text)
 5. The AI interviewer will guide you through the interview with role-specific questions
 6. Respond naturally - the AI will adapt to your answers
 7. Complete all questions to finish the interview
 8. Review your session summary and feedback

+### Development Mode

+For testing purposes, the application includes a development mode that bypasses Google authentication.
+This mode is automatically enabled in development environments and allows you to sign in directly with a role selection.

 ## Project Structure